dansteen/controlled-compose/README.md

 - Monitor a file for regex to indicate success or failure
 - Adjust "volumes:" stanza paths to be relative to the CWD rather than the location of the compose file
 - Change volume mapping to use the $CWD rather than the location of the compose file
+- Allow command line override of the image versions specified in the compose file

 # Commands